bassbeaver/gkernel-docs/docs/1_main-concepts.md

 ### Basic entities

+Main idea of Gkernel framework is to organize request processing flow which is:

+* controlled by events
+* processed by services, and services are managed by Service Container

-Gkernel framework determines next main entities for request processing:
+Framework determines next main entities for request processing:

 * Request - represents an HTTP request received by a server.
 Gkernel uses standard [net/http](https://golang.org/pkg/net/http/) Request type.
 * Response - represents result of request processing, that should be sent to user.